Machine Learning – Classification

 One hot encoding the dataset

-This is an encoding algorithm in the sklearn library to get categorical data into various columns and make encode it in a way that the dataset can be sent to the machine learning model
+This encoding algorithm in the sklearn library transforms categorical data into various columns and encodes it in a format suitable for input into a machine learning model.

 # One hot encoding